rakeshnexturn/NexTurn_DevOps/README.md

 docker and docker command,docker prone,docker-compose
 Linux commands
 scripting
-maven,manven cycle and maven phases and explain  maven deploy,install
+maven,manven cycle and maven phases and explain  maven deploy,instal what is an availability zone ?
+Command for creating multiple directories what is your idea about ansible? what do you mean by container and containerization Linux commands for listing use of chmod docker swarm uses
+What is RDS ?